Vignoble Pigeon Hill

 - Biostimulants

-- No synthetic pesticides
+- Minimal to no use of synthetic pesticides

-- No synthetic fertilizers
+- Minimal to no use of synthetic fertilizers

 - Integrated crop and livestock